Virginia Security Deposit Laws

 4. Returning a Tenant’s Security Deposit

-According to Virginia law, once a tenant has moved out you must return their security deposit (or whatever is left of it) within 45 days.
-If you’ve made any deductions, then the Virginia landlord must provide the tenant with a written notice of the itemized deductions, plus the portion of the deposit.
+According to Virginia law, once a tenant has moved out the landlord must return their security deposit (or whatever is left of it) within 45 days.
+If the landlord made any deductions, then the Virginia landlord must provide the tenant with a written notice of the itemized deductions, plus the portion of the deposit.

 virginia-security-deposit-redsail-property-management

-Your tenant is responsible for providing you a forwarding address to deliver the security deposits and the written notice to the tenant.
-If they don’t, you’ll only be required to keep the security deposit for one year.
+The tenant is responsible for providing the landlord a forwarding address to deliver the security deposits and the written notice to the tenant.
+If they don’t, the landlord will only be required to keep the security deposit for one year.

 After that, the Virginia landlord will need to escheat it to the Commonwealth by paying it into the State Treasury.
-Once you do this, you’ll have no further liability to the tenant in regards to the storage of the tenant’s deposit.
+Once the landlord does this, the landlord will have no further liability to the tenant in regards to the storage of the tenant’s deposit.

 Failure to return the security deposit back to the tenant is unlawful and could lead to potential propblems with landlord tenant laws.
 Landlords may be made to pay back the entire amount to the tenant, plus certain damages, reasonable attorney fees, and court costs.